Sacred Harp: Origins of the music

 The music used in Sacred Harp singing is eclectic.
 Most of the songs can be assigned to one of four historical layers.

-There are a few additional songs in The Sacred Harp, 1991 edition that cannot be assigned to any of these four main layers.
-There are some very old songs of European origin, as well as songs from the English rural tradition that inspired the early New England composers.
+There are a few additional songs in The Sacred Harp: 2025 Edition that cannot be assigned to any of these four main layers.
+There are some very old songs of European origin (e.g. the shapenote setting of Old Hundred, 49t), as well as songs from the English rural tradition that inspired the early New England composers.
 There are also a handful of songs by European classical composers (Ignaz Pleyel, Thomas Arne, and Henry Rowley Bishop).
 The book even includes five hymns by Lowell Mason, long ago the implacable enemy of the tradition that The Sacred Harp has preserved to this day.

-The description just given is based on The Sacred Harp, 1991 edition, also known as the Denson edition.
-The widely used "Cooper" edition overlaps considerably (about 60%) in content, but also includes many later songs.
+The description just given is based on the 1991 and 2025 Editions of The Sacred Harp, also known as the Denson edition.
+The widely used 2012 "Cooper" edition overlaps considerably in content with the 1991 Edition, but also includes many songs composed after that date.
 A detailed comparison of the two editions has been made by Sacred Harp scholar Gaylon L. Powell.